 - Surrounding text: Optimize text around the embedded video with relevant keywords.
 Describe what the video is about so readers know what to expect and search engines can make sense of your video.

 - Transcript: Create and upload a transcript, or use YouTube subtitles and captions as a transcript alternative.
-(SEO tip: Your keyword targets should have been mentioned in the video, so they'll naturally appear in the transcript.)
+(SEO tip: Your keyword targets should be mentioned in the video, so they'll naturally appear in the transcript.)

 Audio and Podcast Optimization for SEO

-Here are a few tips for incorporating audio files (podcasts or other types) into your multimedia content:
+Here are a few tips for incorporating audio files (podcasts, music or other) into your multimedia content: